sarahciston/codingcare/posts/0critintro.md

 <!-- <article markdown=1> -->

-# Trans*formative TechnoCraft

-## Creative–Critical–Care Entanglements
+# Connecting Critical AI & Creative Coding

 Trans*formative TechnoCraft argues for the essential entanglement of critical AI and creative-critical coding communities, showing how each is predicated on the other.
 No intervention in disproportionately harmful algorithmic systems is possible without critically aware approaches to technologies from deeply plural perspectives.
 No such proliferation of perspectives is possible without inviting spaces to understand, interrogate, and reimagine the infrastructures that support those systems.